-The performance quoted below is that of the Predecessor Fund and was adjusted to reflect the Fund's estimated expenses (with the exception of estimated Acquired Fund Fees and Expenses the effect of which is already incorporated into the performance of the Predecessor Fund) and the Fund's Expense Limitation and Reimbursement Agreement in effect for its first year of operations as a registered investment company.
+The performance quoted below for periods prior to January 3, 2023 is that of the Predecessor Fund and was adjusted to reflect the Fund's estimated expenses (with the exception of estimated Acquired Fund Fees and Expenses the effect of which is already incorporated into the performance of the Predecessor Fund) and the Fund's Expense Limitation and Reimbursement Agreement.
 The performance returns of the Predecessor Fund are unaudited and are calculated by the Investment Adviser on a total return basis.
-If the effect of the Fund's Expenses Limitation and Reimbursement Agreement were not reflected in the Predecessor Fund's returns shown below, the returns shown would be lower.
+If the effect of the Fund's Expense Limitation and Reimbursement Agreement were not reflected in the Predecessor Fund's returns shown below, the returns shown would be lower.
 After-tax performance returns are not included for the Predecessor Fund.
 The Predecessor Fund was a privately placed fund and was not registered under the Investment Company Act and was not subject to certain investment limitations, diversification requirements, and other restrictions imposed by the Investment Company Act and the Code, which, if applicable, may have adversely affected its performance.
 The Investment Adviser served as manager of the Predecessor Fund for the entire performance period shown below.